dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T239: Questioning authority is a basic democratic right.
+### T239: Questioning authority is a fundamental right in a democracy.

 |Support|
 |---|